istio/istio.io/content/en/blog/2023/ambient-merged-istio-main/index.md

 * The ztunnel component has been rewritten from the ground up to be fast, secure, and lightweight.
 Refer to the “Introducing Rust-Based Ztunnel for Istio Ambient Service Mesh” blog for more information.
 * We made significant changes to simplify waypoint proxy’s configuration to improve its debuggability and performance.
 We’ll cover this in a future blog soon.
 * Added the `istioctl x waypoint` command to help you conveniently deploy waypoint proxies, along with the `istioctl pc workload` to help you view workloads information.
-* The ability to explicitly bind Istio policies such as AuthorizationPolicy to waypoint proxies vs selecting the destination workload.
+* We gave user the ability to explicitly bind Istio policies such as AuthorizationPolicy to waypoint proxies vs selecting the destination workload.

 ## Get involved